 Citizens Water's ground water treatment plants aerate and filter water to remove dissolved iron and manganese.
 Citizens Water's surface water treatment plants physically remove solids or other contaminants through coagulation, flocculation, sedimentation, and filtration.
 Chlorine is added to destroy any bacteria present and to maintain a level of disinfectant as the water travels through the distribution systems.
 Fluoride is added to help strengthen resistance to cavities.
 A small amount of ammonia is used to minimize byproducts of the disinfection process and to allow chlorine to persist in the system.
-For a few weeks each year, when the water system is cool, no ammonia is added in order to help maintain good water quality.
-This chlorine residual without ammonia is known as "free chlorine", which is a more active form of chlorine.
-It has a more noticeable bleach or chlorine smell with the small level of chlorine.
+For a few weeks each year, when the water system is cool, no ammonia is added to help maintain good water quality.